junesirius/junesirius.github.io/_posts/original/2026-05-28-Cursed-by-Calliope.md

 too many of them, ideas, stories

+I suffer from them,

 but I'm not complaining

 I wouldn't want a single thing to change

-My best treasure is my curse
+My best talent is my curse

-killing me when I don't allow them come out
+killing me when I don't allow them to come out

 leaking out from the edge of my brain